lbell/hydrogen-calendar-embeds/readme.txt

 1. Upload the `hydrogen-calendar-embeds` folder to the `/wp-content/plugins/` directory.
 2. Activate `Hydrogen Calendar Embeds` through the 'Plugins' menu in WordPress dashboard.
-3. Add the Hydrogen Calendar Embeds block to your page or post, or use the shortcode directly.
+3. Add the Hydrogen Calendar Embeds block to your page or post
+4. Or use the shortcode directly

-= Shortcode Options =
+= Shortcode Options (also available via block settings UI) =

 Shortcode format is: